Rafe/rafe.github.com/source/_posts/2020-10-04-Abstraction-and-essential-complexity.md

 > TLDR: Inline abstractions and simplify logic to write better code.

-Programmer's work today is based on different levels of abstractions in the form of APIs and modules, they hide large amounts of implementation details so we can build features and products without understanding every detail.
+Programmer's work today is based on different levels of abstractions in the form of APIs and modules, they hide large amounts of implementation details so we can build features and products without understanding every details.
 However, abstractions also increase the complexity of our code.
 Lots of time I struggle with overly complex code and try to fix those pieces by removing unnecessary abstractions.
 But how can we tell the abstraction is good or bad?
 How much abstraction in the code is too much?
 This article will be focusing on some of my views about abstraction and complexity in programming.

 ## Power of abstraction